alifiroozi80/CKA/CKA/README.md

 <div id="RBAC-Certificates-API">

-As we said before, K8s allows you to configure these external sources;
+As we said before, K8s allow you to configure these external sources;

-But `you have to mange them yourself`, in this section, we talk about Configure User Authentication via `Certificates`
+But **you have to manage them yourself** in this section, we talk about Configure User Authentication via `Certificates.`

 ### `Process` of Certificate Signing